Claire Karekezi: Education

 Karekezi attended the College of Medicine and Health Sciences, University of Rwanda (UR), where she graduated with honors in General Medicine in 2009.
-In 2007, Karekezi participated in an International Federation of Medical Students' Associations professional exchange at the Linköping Teaching Hospital in Sweden.
+In 2007, she participated in an International Federation of Medical Students' Associations professional exchange at the Linköping Teaching Hospital in Sweden.
 There, she met Professor Jan Hillman, who had an impact on her decision to pursue a career in neurosurgery.
 In February 2009, following a brief stay in Sweden, Karekezi completed an elective program at the Department of Neurosurgery, John Radcliffe Hospital, University of Oxford.

 In 2011, she was accepted into the World Federation of Neurosurgical Societies (WFNS) Reference center in Rabat for training African neurosurgeons.
 This training center was established in 2002 through a partnership between the WFNS and the Faculty of Medicine and Pharmacy of Rabat at Mohammed V University in Rabat, Morocco.
 Karekezi completed her residency in neurosurgery in May 2016.

 After completing her residency in Morocco Karekezi pursued additional training with a focus on Neuro-oncology.
 In 2016, she spent three months at the Brigham and Women's Hospital in Boston, Massachusetts, as a recipient of the American Association of Neurological Surgeons (AANS) International Visiting Surgeon Fellowship.
 From 2017 to 2018, she completed a one-year clinical fellowship in neuro oncology and Skull-Base Surgery at Toronto Western Hospital, major research and teaching hospital affiliated to the University of Toronto.

 After completing her fellowship in Toronto in August 2018, Karekezi returned to Rwanda as the country's first female neurosurgeon.
-In her December 2018 TEDxEuston talk, Karekezi painted a clearer picture of the general lack of access to surgery in Africa and the role she plays in training more future neurosurgeons to address this deficit.
+In her December 2018 TEDxEuston talk, she painted a clearer picture of the general lack of access to surgery in Africa and the role she plays in training more future neurosurgeons to address this deficit.
 Karekezi stated, "I refuse to allow being African and a woman to be a limitation for me."
 She has raised awareness about the significance of neurosurgical education on the African continent, the need for more female neurosurgeons to combat stereotypes, and the severe shortage of neurosurgeons in the continent.